BreakinBenny/Deltarune-Swedish-translation/README.md

 # How do I use this?
 1. Download the lang_se.json and provided data.win files to your system.
 (Do back up the original one for safety reasons!)
-2. Place it into Deltarune's directory, normally "SURVEY_PROGRAM\lang"
+2. Place it into Deltarune's directory, normally '''"SURVEY_PROGRAM\lang"'''
-3. Go to "C:\Users\%username%\AppData\Local\DELTARUNE", look for '''true_config.ini'''.
+3. Go to '''"C:\Users\\%username%\AppData\Local\DELTARUNE"''', look for '''true_config.ini'''.
 4. Open the configuration file with Notepad, and change the parameter in LANG to read "se".
 5. Save it.
 When this step is done, start Deltarune up.
 6. If everything was done correctly, Deltarune should now be in Swedish.